ndleah/dvd-rental-marketing-analytics/3.-Problem-Solving/README.md

 ### **2. Category Film Exclusions**
-For the next step in our recommendation analysis - we will need to generate a table with all of our customer’s previously watched films so we don’t recommend them something which they’ve already seen before.
+For the next step in our recommendation analysis - I will need to generate a table with all of our customer’s previously watched films so we don’t recommend them something which they’ve already seen before.

 ```sql
 DROP TABLE IF EXISTS category_film_exclusions;